 2. Zone 2 Aerobic Training

-Despite the enthusiasm for high-intensity work, Zone 2 training — sustained, moderate-intensity cardio at 60–70% of max heart rate — builds the aerobic base that makes all higher-intensity work possible.
+Despite the enthusiasm for high-intensity work, Zone 2 training — sustained, moderate-intensity cardio at 60–70% of max heart rate —helps develop aerobic fitness and supports higher-intensity exercise.
 Elite endurance athletes spend roughly 80% of their training time in Zone 2.
-For most adults, 3–4 hours of Zone 2 per week produces meaningful improvements in mitochondrial density and fat-burning efficiency.
+For most adults, 3–4 hours of Zone 2 per week may support aerobic fitness, mitochondrial function, and fat utilization over time.

 4. Peptide Therapy